-- 21. Plaintiff Competitive Enterprise Institute ("CEI") is a tax-exempt, nonprofit public interest organization under Section 501(c)(3) of the Internal Revenue Code.
+21. Plaintiff Competitive Enterprise Institute ("CEI") is a tax-exempt, nonprofit public interest organization under Section 501(c)(3) of the Internal Revenue Code.
 It is dedicated to advancing the principles of individual liberty and limited government.
 To those ends, CEI engages in research, education, and advocacy efforts involving a broad range of regulatory and legal issues.
 It also participates in cases involving financial regulation and constitutional checks and balances, such as the separation of powers and federalism: e.g., Free Enter.
 Fund v.
 Pub.
 Co.
 Accounting Oversight Bd., 130 S. Ct.
 3138 (2010); Florida v.
 U.S. Dep't of Health & Human Servs., 648 F.3d 1235 (11th Cir.
 2011); and Watters v.
 Wachovia Bank, N.A., 550 U.S. 1 (2007).
-Founded in 1984, it is based in Washington, D.C. - 22.
-CEI has checking and brokerage accounts and certificates of deposit ("CDs") in banks and brokerage firms regulated by the CFPB that qualify as systemically important under the Dodd-Frank Act as enforced by FSOC.
+Founded in 1984, it is based in Washington, D.C.

+22. CEI has checking and brokerage accounts and certificates of deposit ("CDs") in banks and brokerage firms regulated by the CFPB that qualify as systemically important under the Dodd-Frank Act as enforced by FSOC.
 For example, it has checking accounts and CDs at Wells Fargo, and CDs at Merrill Lynch.
 It also has credit cards with terms subject to regulation by the CFPB under Dodd-Frank.
-The nature and cost of these accounts are jeopardized by the CFPB's sweeping regulatory authority over them and over the institutions in which they are based. - 23.
-Bill Schuette, Attorney General of Michigan, is bringing this action on behalf of the People of Michigan under Mich.
-Comp.
-Law § 14.28, which provides that the Michigan Attorney General may "appear for the people of [Michigan] in any other court or tribunal, in any cause or matter, civil or criminal, in which the people of [Michigan] may be a party or interested."
-Under Michigan's constitution, the people are sovereign.
-Mich.
-Const. art.
-I, § 1 ("All political power is inherent in the people.
-Government is instituted for their equal benefit, security, and protection.").
-The State of Michigan is a sovereign State of the United States of America.
+The nature and cost of these accounts are jeopardized by the CFPB's sweeping regulatory authority over them and over the institutions in which they are based.

+23. Plaintiff State of Alabama, by and through Luther Strange, Attorney General of the State of Alabama, is a sovereign State of the United States of America.